A phase inversion benchmark for multiscale multiphase flows

 \subsection{Case 1: a phase inversion problem with few fragmentation events}

-In this section we present the numerical results pertaining to case 1.
+In this section we present the numerical results pertaining to case 1 obtained on $128^3$, $256^3$ and $512^3$ grids with DyJeAT.
 The characteristics of this case are summarized in Tables \ref{tab:dim}-\ref{tab:nondim}.
-The macroscopic quantities defined in section \ref{Macro} were computed by the five codes described in the previous section.
 Dimensionless data are considered according to the definitions indicated in Table \ref{tab4.1}.

+{A representation of a sequence of interfacial shapes is shown in Figure \ref{int_c1}.
+It is seen that the interface forms a thin sheet with expanding holes that lead to the formation of ligaments and then droplets.
+The expanding holes are surrounded by a characteristic Taylor-Culick rim \cite{taylor59c,Culick60}.}

+{The potential and kinetic energies are mostly dependent on the large scales of the flow and are thus ``macroscopic'' quantities which, by definition, are related to the large scales and should for that reason be well resolved on moderately fine grids. \red{ A simple verification that this is indeed the case is achieved by plotting the total mechanical energy as done in Figure \ref{em} for case 1.
+It is seen that the energy evolves in a nearly monotonic manner, and that it asymptotes to the expected value $E^f_{p}$ at long times.}}

-The potential and kinetic energies are mostly dependent on the large scales of the flow and can thus be dubbed ``macroscopic'' quantities.
-A convergence study for these quantities was carried out on $128^3$, $256^3$ and $512^3$ grids with the DyJeAT code.
-The corresponding results are reported in Figure \ref{fig4.3}.
-There is still some difference between the $256^3$ grid and the $512^3$ grid for fluid 2 around time \red{2.5}, although not in fluid 1.
-For the sake of simplicity in what follows we will consider it to be the reference solution, although this may not be a fully converged solution after time \red{2.5} . \red{We note that since as shown in Table \ref{tab4.1} the kinetic energy is scaled by ${(1/16) \rho_n U_g^2 H^3}$ for fluid $n$, the maximum kinetic of fluid 2 in the scaled variables is $8 (u_K/u_G)^2 (\rho_1/\rho_2) = 11.1375$.
-This is close to the maximum of the fluid 2 curve on Figure \ref{fig4.3}.
-The fact that the kinetic energy is close to its upper bound also means that $U_K$ is close to the $L_2$ norm of the velocity, and that our Reynolds and Weber number estimates are accurate with the $L_2$ norm velocity.}
+The corresponding results for the kinetic and potential energies are reported in Figures \ref{fig4.3} and \ref{fig-Epot-case1}, respectively.
+There is still some difference between the $256^3$ grid and the $512^3$ grid for fluid 2 around time $t^* ={2.5}$, although not in fluid 1. {We note that, since the kinetic energy is scaled by ${(1/16) \rho_n U_g^2 H^3}$ for fluid $n$ (see Table \ref{tab4.1}), the maximum kinetic energy of fluid 2 in the scaled variables is $8 (U_K/U_g)^2 (\rho_1/\rho_2) = 11.1375$.
+This is close to the maximum of the curve for fluid 2 in Figure \ref{fig4.3}.
+The fact that the kinetic energy is close to its upper bound also means that $U_K$ is close to the $L_2$-norm velocity, and that our Reynolds and Weber number estimates are consistent with the observed $L_2$-norm velocity.}